How to install and use the LibX Concordia browser extension

-LibX Concordia is a browser extension for Firefox that keeps Concordia Libraries' resources a few keystrokes away no matter where you are wandering on the web.
-With LibX installed, you can use features such as your mouse's right-click button, a Concordia Libraries "cue" and a toolbar search box to quickly or automatically do things like:
+LibX Concordia is a browser extension for Firefox and Chrome that keeps Concordia Libraries' resources a few keystrokes away no matter where you are wandering on the web.
+With LibX installed, you can use features such as your mouse's right-click button and a toolbar search box to quickly or automatically do things like:

-Once installed, LibX Concordia will add a search box for our CLUES library catalogue to the top of your browser:
+Once installed, LibX Concordia will add a button in the top right of your browser window that expands into a search box for our CLUES library catalogue when you click on it:

 You can use the default Keyword option, or instead choose a Title, Author, Subject, ISBN or Call Number search:

 Right-click to search CLUES and more

 LibX Concordia allows you to use the right-click button to automatically launch a CLUES or Google Scholar search on selected text from a web page.
 After highlighting the text you want and using the right-click button, you will get a menu like this: